Bengman/Methodology/android.md

 sudo service hostapd stop
 ```

+- [ ] Kill any conflicting processes that will make the life of hostapd miserable, such as wpa_supplicant or Network manager. `sudo airmon-ng check kill`
 - [ ] Proxy traffic through burp and test as API/webapp

 ### Bypass certificate pinning using Frida and Objection: